 My husband is such a big train enthusiast that even well before we had our first child, we would pull over whenever he saw a cool train and needed to get a better look.
 When I was pregnant with our son, it was a no-brainer that the theme of the nursery would be trains.
 And luckily, Henry has fully embraced his daddy’s love for everything related to trains.
 He went on his first train ride, a Christmas-themed excursion in Strasburg, at just two months.
-And at 4, he regularly tells us that he knows ALL about trains.
+And at 4, he regularly told us that he knows ALL about trains.
 He certainly knows more than I do, but since our bedtime reading now includes library picks such as “The History of the Pennsylvania Railroad,” my train knowledge has definitely expanded over the past few years!

 301 Gap Road, Ronks, PA